How Quickly Can I Get to Sub 40 Minutes for a 10k Run?

 People with a poor / not fully developed base often do well on shorter distances, but do disproportionally worse on longer distances.

 Your times however seem pretty well aligned, e.g. your 23 minute 5k suggest a 10k result of 47 mins and 57 secs.
-You run a 47 minute 10k so you are able to maintain your form for longer distances.
+You run a 47 minute 10k so you are able to maintain your speed for longer distances.
 It's actually rare to see this.

 That's great.